-Current students who wish to take a course(s) for transfer credits at an outside institution must obtain prior approval from the NewSchool Admissions Office.
-Students must meet with the Advising Department to discuss and obtain a Letter of Permission which will be submitted to Admissions for approval.
+Current students who wish to take a course(s) for transfer credits at an outside institution must obtain prior approval from the NewSchool Office of Admissions.
+Students must meet with the Academic Advision to discuss and obtain a Letter of Permission which will be submitted to the Office of Admissions for approval.